 RentCast allows you to select from several different property types when searching for properties and adding them to your rental portfolio:

-Selecting the correct type for each property will give you much more accurate rent estimates and comparables.
+Selecting the correct type for each property will give you more accurate rent estimates and comparables.

 Here are the property types available in our platform to help you pick the right one:

-Single Family (Default): Use for detached, single-family homes.
-This is the assumed property type, if you don't select one
+Single Family (default): Use for detached, single-family homes.
+This is the default property type, if you don't select one

-Townhome: Use for a single-family property that shares walls with other adjacent homes, and is typically part of a home owner's association (HOA) community
+Townhouse: Use for a single-family property that shares walls with other adjacent homes, and is typically part of a homeowner's association (HOA) community

 Multi-Family: Use for a single unit/apartment within a residential multi-family building (2-4 units)